You are here

 Additional Factors in the Admission Decision

 Beyond academic achievement, CU-Boulder places importance on secondary factors to assess the overall qualities of each applicant.
-These secondary factors include, but are not limited to the following: your two required essays, school and community activities, leadership positions and awards, participation in athletics, work experience, summer activities, special circumstances, and letters of recommendation (optional).
+These secondary factors include, but are not limited to the following: your two required essays, school and community activities, leadership positions and awards, participation in athletics, work experience, summer activities, special circumstances and letter of recommendation.
 Visit the How to Apply page for more information on required documents needed to complete your application.
 We do not accept or use portfolio or audio/video submissions in our admission process.

 Minimum Academic Preparation Standards (MAPS)

 If you graduated from high school in 1988 or later, we expect you to have completed courses that meet our minimum academic preparation standards (MAPS) before you enroll at CU-Boulder.

 Policies Concerning MAPS Requirements